brucellino/hashiatho.me/_posts/2022-04-03-some-boring-details.md

 This gave me pause for thought on how to actually do this a way that is both _ergonomic_ for my team and I, as well as _reliable_ in the sense described above.
 When, one day, I move on to something new, I would like my work and the concepts which inspired it to remain and continue to provide value to the company.

-### Hashi on Digital Ocean
+## Hashi on Digital Ocean

-Due to the particular nature of the environment I'm working in, I need to have a hard separation between the work environment and my learning environment, so I
+Due to the particular nature of the environment I'm working in, I need to have a hard separation between the work environment and my learning environment, so I started using [Digital Ocean)](https://cloud.digitalocean.com) to set up small environments to test the results of my work.

+This was the first time I had used Digital Ocean in any serious way.
+Compared to my professional experience with AWS, I find it refreshingly simple, but lacking in a few key areas.
+For example, while there is private networking enabled by default, there doesn't seem to be any concept of an internet gateway, which the user is [expected to set up themselves](https://docs.digitalocean.com/products/networking/vpc/resources/droplet-as-gateway/).
+Another aspect was the need to refer to VPCs, images and SSH keys by ID rather than name in Packer templates, which was a bit surprising, and involved some manual labour.

+All of this has some implications for developing Terraform modules and Packer templates on Digital Ocean, but nonetheless I found the [pricing and billing](https://www.digitalocean.com/pricing) model congruent with the simplicity of the cloud services.
+Expecting to pay a cent per VM in a test execution is a very easy mental model to have in my brain, and ultimately convinced me that I could do something useful with this cloud rather than moving to another.

+## Developing re-usable components

+I set myself the goal of setting up an disposable, on-demand Consul cluster.
+This seemed like a useful thing in many circumstances, irrespective of environment.
+The plan to do this was as follows:

+1. Create a small Terraform module that produces a single small droplet on which to test Ansible roles
+1. Create an Ansible role which produces a secure re-usable base image on Digital Ocean
+1. Create an Ansible role which uses the result of step 1 and produces an